hdrpknc/veact/README.md

 # veact.js
-A simple React approach with VanillaJS
+A simple React approach with VanillaJS.
+This project is only a playground for learning purposes
 ## the idea
 Using “virtual DOM” technology to create an element without actually writing it to the document.
 The html file has no elements.
 The html calls veact.js which changes the "virtual DOM".
 ## notes